 If you are lacking in self-confidence, it there anything that you can do to change that?
 Is your self-confidence in your control?

 There are some things you can do to control your life and teach yourself to feel more confident.
+From changes in mindset and behaviours to even the use of pheromones, there is always something you can do.
 Try these actions and embrace your new confident self.

 - Groom yourself.
 This seems obvious, but when you feel bad about yourself, self-care often drops down your list of priorities.
 A shower can make a big difference to how confident you feel about yourself.
 Taking the time to clean yourself, wash your face, or even put on a little make-up can greatly improve your self-image.